7 ways to stay fit in the office

 Free yourself from your desk

 While your workload may make leaving your desk feel like an impossible option, remaining at your desk is something which can have serious consequences on your health and productivity.
 It’s essential that you take a break.
-A short walk during the day can do wonders for your wellbeing and give you that added creative impetus that seemed so elusive at the start of the day.
+A short walk during the day can do wonders for your wellbeing.
+The wander will give you that added creative impetus that seemed so elusive at the start of the day.

 Build an ergonomic desk